eclipse-che/che-machine-exec/CONTRIBUTING.md

 #### Start che-machine-exec server

-To start che-machine-exec server you need [Compile che-machine-exec](#compilation-che-machine-exec) and start server using `start exec server` task. che-machine-exec server will be started by internal url: 0.0.0.0:5555 inside `dev` container.
+To start che-machine-exec server you need [compile che-machine-exec](#compilation-che-machine-exec) and start the server using `start exec server` task. che-machine-exec server will be started by internal url: 0.0.0.0:5555 inside `dev` container.
 To find exposed route link you can use `My Workspace` panel.
 For communication with che-machine-exec use websocket protocol.